not-my-username/Python-Profile-Genarator/readme.md

 # Python Profile Image Genarator

-This is a group of profile picture genarators witten in python, each pattern is a differnt file, they can be used indevigualy or using main.py as a web interface.
+This is a group of profile picture genarators witten in python, each pattern is a different file, they can be used individually or using main.py as a web interface.

 ## Supported Patterns: